Best Practices in Protecting PHI in the Cloud & Minimizing PHI Breaches

 The recent HIPAA breach reports with CHS and Cedar Sinai are enough to keep healthcare CIOs and Security Officers awake at night.
 Such events pushed healthcare organizations into reactive mode and concerned about their potential vulnerabilities.

-In today’s world of pervasive smartphone usage and cloud computing, it is important to identify some of the best practices in securing the PHI.
+In today’s world of pervasive smartphone usage and cloud computing, it is important to identify some of the best practices in Minimizing PHI Breaches.
 When evaluating any cloud-based service, the healthcare organization must ask three important questions:

 - Does the vendor need access to PHI?
 If the answer is no, the vendor should not store or access the PHI in the cloud.